MSRConnections/Azure-training-course/Content/Container Service/Docker and Azure Container Service HOL.md

 	<pre>docker cp acslab:/output .</pre>

-	> Because you are still in the lab's "resources" subdirectory, this command will copy the grayscale images to the "resources" subdirectory's "output" subdirectory.
+	> Because you are still in the directory containing the lab resources, this command will copy the grayscale images to that directory's "output" subdirectory.

 1. Stop the running container by executing the following command: